 Detection of Antimicrobial resistance Genes

-None of the isolates in this study was positive for signal for mecA that mediates resistance to methicillin and other beta-lactam antibiotics.
+None of the isolates in this study was positive for mecA that mediates resistance to methicillin and other beta-lactam antibiotics.
 However, 33% of the MSSA-CC5 strains from chickens carried the beta-lactamase gene blaZ that encodes resistance to penicillin, tet (K) the genetic determinants for tetracycline resistance and fosB that encodes Fosfomycin resistance.
 While the CC88-MSSA strain from chicken which exhibited phenotypic resistance to erythromycin, chloramphenicol, tetracycline, trimethoprim and ciprofloxacin harbored ermB gene which encodes for erythromycin, aac-A and aadD (genetic determinants for aminoglycosides resistance), tet (M), cfr and fexA which mediate resistance to phenicol.
-There was conformity between the result of the disk diffusion test and the DNA microarray resistance gene profile as evidenced of the high phenotypic susceptibility of isolates and the lack of resistance genes among the MSSA-CC133 strains from sheep and goats except for the detection of fosB gene in all the CC133 strains (Table 4).
+There was a conformity between the result of the disk diffusion test and the DNA microarray resistance gene profile as evidenced of the high phenotypic susceptibility of isolates and the lack of resistance genes among the MSSA-CC133 strains from sheep and goats except for the detection of fosB gene in all the CC133 strains (Table 4).

 Table 4: Antimicrobial resistance genes of S. aureus from food-animals